-Mayor of Tirana Erion Veliaj arrested on corruption charges
+Tirana Mayor Erion Veliaj arrested on corruption charges

 Judicial police officers entered Veliaj’s office at around 2 p.m. and escorted him to a detention facility.
 An arrest warrant has also been issued for his wife, Ajola Xoxa, who is reportedly outside Albania.

-SPAK has not yet issued an official statement.
-However, in December, prosecutors revealed evidence implicating Veliaj and his family members in multiple criminal offenses, including “passive corruption,” “active corruption,” “money laundering” and “concealment of assets.”
+In December, prosecutors revealed evidence implicating Veliaj and his family members in multiple criminal offenses, including “passive corruption,” “active corruption,” “money laundering” and “concealment of assets.”

 This is a developing story.
-Stay tuned for a full analysis.
+Subscribers can read our full analysis here.